nais/doc/docs/clusters/gcp.md

 ## ROS and PVK

-When establishing an application on GCP, it is a great time to update its [Risikovurdering (*ROS*)](https://navno.sharepoint.com/sites/intranett-it/SitePages/Risikovurderinger.aspx) analysis.
-It is required to update the application's entry in the [*Behandlingsoversikt*](https://navno.sharepoint.com/sites/intranett-personvern/SitePages/Behandlingskatalog.aspx) when changing platforms.
+When establishing an application on GCP, it is a great time to update its [platform privacy impact assessments (*ROS*).](https://navno.sharepoint.com/sites/intranett-it/SitePages/Risikovurderinger.aspx) It is required to update the application's entry in the [*Behandlingsoversikt*](https://navno.sharepoint.com/sites/intranett-personvern/SitePages/Behandlingskatalog.aspx) when changing platforms.
 If both of these words are unfamiliar to your team, it's time to sit down and take a look at both of them.

 Every application needs to have a *ROS* analysis.
-Applications handling personal information needs a [Personvernkonsekvens (*PVK*)](https://navno.sharepoint.com/sites/intranett-personvern/SitePages/PVK.aspx) analysis and an entry in the *Behandlingsoversikt*.
+Applications handling personal information needs a [data protection impact assessment (*PVK*)](https://navno.sharepoint.com/sites/intranett-personvern/SitePages/PVK.aspx) and an entry in the *Behandlingsoversikt*.

-See also additional information about [*ROS*](../legal/app-ros.md) and [*PVK*](../legal/app-pvk.md) under Laws and regulations.
+See also additional information about [*ROS* for applications using nais](../legal/app-ros.md) and [*PVK* for applications using nais](../legal/app-pvk.md) under Laws and regulations.

 Questions about ROS can be directed to Leif Tore Løvmo or Line Langlo Spongsveen or posted in [#tryggnok](https://nav-it.slack.com/archives/CQ0D5HLSW).
-Questions about *Behandling* should be directed to [#behandlinskatalogen](https://nav-it.slack.com/archives/CR1B19E6L).
+Questions about *Behandling* should be directed to [#behandlingskatalogen](https://nav-it.slack.com/archives/CR1B19E6L).